Carrie Dennett, MPH, RDN, CD

-I know that having a healthy relationship with food isn’t always easy.
-Even when we think we know how to eat, life can get in the way of acting on what we know.
+I know that having a healthy, joyful relationship with food isn’t always easy.
+Even when you think you know what to eat, life can get in the way of acting on what you know.
 For example:

 - Crazy schedules